lethang7794/aws-sa-associate-saac03/0000-notes/0800-VIRTUAL_PRIAVTE_CLOUD_VPC.md

 ![Alt text](<images/Screenshot 2023-10-04 at 14.47.37 - [ASSOCIATESHARED]_Network_Access_Control_Lists_(NA.png>)
 NACL - Summary

-> Which AWS resources can be use with NACLs?
+> [!NOTE] Which AWS resources can be use with NACLs?
 >
 > NACLS can only be used with subnets.

-> How many subnets a NACL can be associated with?
+> [!NOTE] How many subnets a NACL can be associated with?
 >
 > A NACL can be associated with MANY subnets.

-> How many NACLs a subnet can have?
+> [!NOTE] How many NACLs a subnet can have?
 >
 > A subnet can only have ONE (1) NACL.